- Causes of Depression in Dogs

 Even though dogs cannot outwardly state that they are feeling depressed, there are many signs to look out for, as well as symptoms that will signify depression as the probable cause behind your dog's behavior.

 We'll talk more in-depth about the warning signs of depression in dogs later on in this article, but for now, let's explore some of the possible causes behind your dog's depression symptoms.
 Keep in mind that all dogs are different, and the reasons we list are a general overview of the most common causes behind canine depression.

 Your dog's situation might be different from someone else's, and maybe none of these suggestions apply to your pet's circumstances.
 If you suspect your dog might be depressed even though the following scenarios aren't relevant to your dog, be sure to contact your dog's vet immediately to set up an appointment.

 Causes of Depression in Dogs

-One of the trickiest parts about depression is that the illness is invisible.
-As a brain-based disease, depression is the outcome of a chemical imbalance, which you cannot see with the naked eye.
+One of the trickiest parts of depression is that the illness is not a physical illness.
+As a mental illness, depression is the outcome of a chemical imbalance, which you cannot see your dog's symptoms with the naked eye.

-However, it's still possible to put the puzzle together and figure out that your dog might be battling a case of depression.
+However, it's still possible to connect the dots on the symptoms and figure out that your dog might be battling a case of depression.
 This is especially true when you have an idea of the potential causes that result in canine depression.

-Some of the most common causes of depression in dogs include:
+Some of the most common Potential causes of depression in dogs include: